intel/mlir-extensions/docs/rfcs/XeTile.md

 ```
 The tile_pack and tile_unpack operation is similar to pack and unpack operation of tensor dialect.
 The source vector must be a 2D dimension vector, and no permutation is allowed for the result 4D vector, so effectively the blocking effect is identical to tensor pack/unpack operation with inner_dims_pos = [0,1] inner_dims_pos = [0, 1].

-`inner_blocks` attribute describes the block size for each memory load and store operation when the tile is being loaded.
-The block size for load may be larger than the block size for MMA operation.

-`order` attribute describes the order of the tile elements stored in the memory.
-"0" indicates the fastest changing dimension.
-So if the base matrix is stored as row major, order is specified as [1, 0].
-If the base matrix is stored as column major, order is specified as [0, 1].
-The default is row major.

 `xetile.wg_map` mapping attribute allows XeTile operation to work at the workgroup level.
 Without these attributes, the XeTile works at the subgroup level.
 With wg_map attributes, XeTile operations can be applied to workgroup-level tile sizes.
 The attribute `xetile.wg_map` guide the lowering from the workgroup level to the subgroup level by specifying how the data is distributed across parallel subgroups.
 `xetile.sg_map` attributes allows the user to further specify the mapping of each data element to each work item thread.
 It works the same way as `xegpu.sg_map` defined in XeGPU dialect.
 `xetile.wg_map` and `xeTile.sg_map` maps give the user full control over the lowering process so that the user can tune the tiling size for both the workgroup and subgroup to tune the performance.

 Below is an example.